Abstract

 Fold the Trousers in half, then fold again from the waistband down to the hem.

-3. Performance on Four Corners Inward Fold (FCIF) on Various Towels.
+3. Performance on Four Corners Inward Fold on Various Towels.

 Example 1